bahamas10/node-sshp/README.md

         sshp -m 3 -f my_hosts.txt "ps -ef | grep process"

     options
-      -f, --file       a file of hosts separated by newlines -h, --help       print this message and exit
-      -l, --login      the username to login as, passed directly to ssh -m, --maxjobs    the maximum number of jobs to run concurrently -n, --no-strict  disable strict host key checking for ssh -p, --port       the ssh port, passed directly to ssh -q, --quiet      pass -q directly to `ssh`
+      -d, --debug       turn on debugging information, defaults to false -e, --exit-codes  print the exit code of the remote processes, defaults to false -f, --file        a file of hosts separated by newlines, defaults to stdin -h, --help        print this message and exit -i, --identity    ssh identity file to use, passed directly to ssh -l, --login       the username to login as, passed directly to ssh -m, --maxjobs     the maximum number of jobs to run concurrently, defaults to 30 -n, --dry-run     print debug information without actually running any commands -N, --no-strict   disable strict host key checking for ssh, defaults to false -p, --port        the ssh port, passed directly to ssh -q, --quiet       pass -q directly to `ssh`
-      -s, --silent     silence all debug information from sshp -u, --updates    check for available updates
+      -s, --silent      silence all stdout and stderr from remote hosts, defaults to false -u, --updates     check for available updates
       -v, --version     print the version number and exit

 License
 -------